-48 is the hex value for "H"

-The data is output as: FGHIJ
+48 is the hex value for "H" F1 is the "Send all characters" command 0D is the hex value for a CR The data is output as: FGHIJ <CR>

 Search backward for a string

 B1 Search backward for "s" string from the current cursor position, leaving cursor pointing to "s" string.
 Syntax = B1nnnnS where nnnn is the string length (up to 9999), and S consists of the ASCII hex value of each character in the match string.
 For example, B1000454657374 will search backward for the first occurrence of the 4 character string "Test."
 Refer to the ASCII Conversion Chart (Code Page 1252), page A-3 for decimal, hex and character codes.